How do I find Pokémon cards?

 - Payment is made through Paypal or with a credit card.

 - View the contents of your cart to make payment.

 - Follow the screens, the final screen will ask you to click the "Pay Now" button.
 Your purchase is not complete until this button is clicked.

 - You will see a thank you screen when payment is accepted.

 - Selling cards to Professor Oak

 - It's easy to sell cards to Professor Oak.
-The process is detailed with clear instructions, to begin, click on the large $'s on the main page.
+The process is detailed with clear instructions, to begin, click on the large white button up above.

 - You must have an account, if you do not, you will be prompted to create on.

 - Specific cards I will purchase and how much I will pay is determined by algorithms in this web, based on the frequency of purchase of each card.

 - It is the sellers responsibility to properly ship and protect the cards from damage (you, and me both!)